 But Messi’s magic, beyond how outrageously good he is, is that he simply doesn’t stop.
-He’s been oftentimes accused of being an alien, and if you’ve ever seen him play, it’s easy to imagine why.
+He’s often been accused of being an alien, and if you’ve ever seen him play, it’s easy to understand why.

 Former Barcelona coach Pep Guardiola described it best: “Don’t write about him.
 Don’t try to describe him: watch him.”
-And that’s precisely what the world has been doing this summer’s FIFA World Cup.
+And that’s precisely what the world did during the 2018 FIFA World Cup.

 With all of the accolades that seemingly increase year by year, it can be easy to look at Messi and forget that he, too, was once a young player with goals, hopes and dreams.
 In fact, while Messi’s coordination between foot and ball have always been evident and otherworldly, his road to stardom was anything but easy.

 Messi has always been, and still is, small in stature – often a difficult hand to overcome.
 To compound things, as a young child he was diagnosed with a condition that impaired his ability to make human growth hormone, and thus required supplementation.

 While early on Lionel was able to get adequate treatment from a local endocrinologist, soon Argentina’s tumultuous economic climate posed a problem – the insurance company that had previously covered treatment failed for bankruptcy, and the Messis were unable to afford the expensive treatment.